–Alasdair Fraser, Scottish Fiddler

 Pianist and mandolinist Neil Pearlman is rapidly distinguishing himself as a uniquely innovative artist in the contemporary traditional music scene.
 Called “a tremendous pianist” on BBC Radio Scotland and “a force to be reckoned with” by WGBH’s Brian O’Donovan, Neil is recognized in many Celtic music circles for his unique approach to the piano.
 Rooted in traditional Cape Breton piano styles, Neil brings in ideas from many other genres and the result is an exciting new sound that remains true to its traditional roots.
 It was this fresh approach that led legendary Cape Breton fiddler Jerry Holland to say “watching Neil’s hands on the piano was like watching two spiders on crack!”

-An accomplished Cape Breton step dancer as well, Neil grew up in the family band Highland Soles, led by father and mother Ed Pearlman and Laura Scott, both influential figures in Scottish music and dance.
-Neil has performed with many major music figures including Natalie MacMaster, Alasdair Fraser, Natalie Haas, Seamus Connolly, Kimberley Fraser, Maeve Gilchrist, Hanneke Cassel, Frank Ferrel, Laura Risk and Mike Vass.
-He has also opened for Archie Fisher, split a bill with Jerry Holland and worked closely with many others.
+An accomplished Cape Breton step dancer as well, Neil grew up in the family band Highland Soles, led by father and mother Ed Pearlman and Laura Scott, both influential Scottish music and dance figures in the US.
+Neil has performed with Natalie MacMaster, Alasdair Fraser, Bruce MacGregor, Natalie Haas, Mike Block, Seamus Connolly, Kimberley Fraser, Maeve Gilchrist, Hanneke Cassel and Mike Vass, opened for Archie Fisher, split a bill with Jerry Holland and worked closely with many others.
+His career so far has taken him to Scotland, Spain, Mexico, Canada and all across the US.

 A native of Portland, Maine, Dylan has played the tenor, soprano, baritone and alto saxophones throughout the east coast and the greater Boston area since the late 1990s.
 Dylan studied privately in the classical and jazz styles before coming to Boston, where he is involved with an assortment of funk, jazz and third stream groups, including collaborations with Chris Cheek, Bill McHenry, Guillermo Klein, and several appearances with Boston’s dynamic Aardvark Jazz Orchestra.
 Dylan is also an alumnus of MIT and has an alternate life working with artificial intelligence.
 He also enjoys exploring the interaction between music and technology.